Botang-l/pythonFlask-workspace/README.md

-# ITH Docker Workspace
+# python Flask Docker Workspace
-Docker development environment for the ITH projects based on Ubuntu 20.04 with SSH server and Ngrok installed.
+Docker development environment for the flask projects based on Ubuntu 20.04 with SSH server and Ngrok installed.

 ## Table of Contents <!-- omit in toc -->
 - [Usage](#usage)